 Build accurate, clean strip profiles across an entire comp set without overnight handoffs

-Problem: The process is either outsourced, which introduces formatting and accuracy issues, or done manually, which means toggling between PitchBook, company websites, press releases, LinkedIn, and more.
-Reviewing every strip, checking for errors, and rewriting for polish takes up hours of banker time.
+Problem: The process of building strip profiles is either outsourced, which introduces formatting and accuracy issues, or done manually, which means toggling between PitchBook, company websites, press releases, LinkedIn, and more.
+Reviewing every strip, checking for errors, and polishing takes up hours of a banker’s time.

 How Hebbia Helps: Bankers can upload or query over integrated sources like PitchBook, CapIQ, company websites, and past profiles to pull: